domin-mnd/cvet/README.md

 - Random HEX color picker - `randomColor()`
 - ~~00 pad for HEX - `padHEX(R/G/B value of HEX)`~~
 - Color converter to css string - `stringify(color)`
+- Color model detecctor from the given value, returns type as string - `detect(color)`

 > **Warning**
 > As an alternative to padHEX please use shifting method - `(x | 1 << 8).toString(16).slice(1)`.